 In October 2004, federal legislation was enacted which will eliminate the federal tobacco quota system and price support system.
 Pursuant to the legislation, manufacturers of tobacco products will be assessed \$10.1 billion over a ten year period to compensate tobacco growers and quota holders for the elimination of their quota rights.
-Cigarette manufacturers will be responsible for 96.3% of the assessment, which will be allocated based on relative unit volume of domestic cigarette shipments.
-The three largest manufacturers will be entitled to a credit of a portion of the assessment payable by them against certain of their MSA obligations.
-We currently estimate that Liggett's assessment will be approximately \$25 million for the first year of the program which began October 1, 2004.
+Cigarette manufacturers will initially be responsible for 96.3% of the assessment (subject to adjustment in the future), which will be allocated based on relative unit volume of domestic cigarette shipments.
+We currently estimate that Liggett's assessment will be approximately \$23 million for the first year of the program which began January 1, 2005.
+The cost of the legislation to the three largest cigarette manufacturers will likely be less than the cost to smaller manufacturers, including Liggett and Vector Tobacco, because one effect of the legislation is that the three largest manufacturers will no longer be obligated to make certain contractual payments, commonly known as Phase II payments, they agreed in 1999 to make to tobacco-producing states.
 The ultimate impact of this legislation cannot be determined, but there is a risk that smaller manufacturers, such as Liggett and Vector Tobacco, will be disproportionately affected by the legislation, which could have a material adverse effect on us.